alpersilistre/COM4TGEN/README.md

     1. Create it with: `py -3 -m venv env`
     2. Activate it with: `env\scripts\activate`
     3. Install pip packages when the virtual environment is activated
+- Download Graphwalker Studio and Cli from official site and copy them to project root

 ### Required Pip Packages